Skip to main content

 Promoting battery cell manufacturing

 Battery cell manufacturing is considered a key industry for electrical transportation, as powerful batteries are needed to allow electric cars to drive long distances and charge quickly.
 The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › intends to make Germany a “Centre for Battery Research, Manufacture and Recycling”.
 Germany is working closely with other EU partners under the aegis of Important Projects of Common European Interest (IPCEI) to promote battery cell manufacturing, with numerous German firms taking part.
-Germany will invest over 13 billion euros by 2030 through IPCEI projects alone.
-The Federal Ministry for Economic Affairs and Climate Action has allocated around 3 billion euros to expand battery cell production for the period up to 2031.
+Germany will invest over 13 billion euros by 2030 through IPCEI projects alone, while around 3 billion euros has been allocated to expand battery cell production for the period up to 2031.

 National hydrogen strategy